Women's education in the United States: 19th century

 1849: Elizabeth Blackwell, born in England, became the first woman to earn a medical degree from an American college, Geneva Medical College in New York.

 1850: Lucy Sessions earned a literary degree from Oberlin College, becoming the first African American woman in the United States to receive a college degree.

 1851: The Adelphean Society, now called Alpha Delta Pi Women's Fraternity, was founded at Wesleyan Female College in Macon, Georgia and became the first secret society for women.

 1855: The University of Iowa becomes the first coeducational public or state university in the United States.

 1858: Mary Fellows became the first woman west of the Mississippi River to receive a baccalaureate degree (from Cornell College).

 1862: Mary Jane Patterson became the first African-American woman to earn a BA in 1862.
 She earned her degree from Oberlin College.

 1863: Mary Corinna Putnam Jacobi graduated from the New York College of Pharmacy in 1863, which made her the first woman to graduate from a United States school of pharmacy.

-1864: Rebecca Crumpler became the first African-American woman to graduate from a U.S. college with a medical degree and the first and only African-American woman to obtain the Doctress of Medicine degree from New England Female Medical College in Boston, MA.
+1864: Rebecca Crumpler became the first African-American woman to graduate from a U.S. college with a medical degree and the first and only African-American woman to obtain the Doctress of Medicine degree from New England Female Medical College in Boston, Massachusetts.

 1866: Lucy Hobbs Taylor became the first American woman to earn a dental degree, which she earned from the Ohio College of Dental Surgery.

 1866: Sarah Jane Woodson Early became the first African-American woman to serve as a professor.
 Xenia, Ohio's Wilberforce University hired her to teach Latin and English in 1866.

 1869: Fanny Jackson Coppin was named principal of the Institute for Colored Youth in Philadelphia, becoming the first African-American woman to head an institution for higher learning in the United States.

 1870: Ada Kepley became the first American woman to earn a law degree, from Northwestern School of Law.

 1870: Ellen Swallow Richards became the first American woman to earn a degree in chemistry, which she earned from Vassar College in 1870.

 1871: Frances Elizabeth Willard became the first female college president in the United States, as president of Evanston College for Ladies in Illinois.

 1871: Harriette Cooke became the first woman college professor in the United States appointed full professor with a salary equal to her male peers.

 1871: Japanese women are allowed to study in the USA (though not yet in Japan itself).